Armadillidiid/food-delivery-ecommerce/README.md

 <p>You can view a live demo by clicking <a href="https://rumble-eats.live/">HERE</a></p>

 ## Features ✨
 <p>One of the standout features of Rumble is the ability for users to sign up as an independent vendor and list their food menus.
 This means that even small, locally-owned restaurants can get in on the action and reach a wider audience of potential customers.
-This not only helps these small businesses thrive, but it also gives customers more options when it comes to finding the perfect meal.</p>
+This not only helps these small businesses thrive, but it also gives customers more options when it comes to finding the perfect meal.
+Below are some more aspects.</p>

 - Create customer account
 - Add to cart asynchronously while in page and order